planetarium/agent8-templates/basic-3d-flightview/PROJECT.md

   - **`r3f/`**: Contains 3D components related to React Three Fiber.

     - **`Aircraft.tsx`**: Component handling the logic related to the player-controlled aircraft model (movement, rotation, bullet firing trigger).
-    - **`Player.tsx`**: Component representing the player character in the 3D scene, potentially encompassing the aircraft and other player-specific elements.
-    - **`Experience.tsx`**: Main component responsible for the primary 3D scene configuration.
-It sets up the sky environment using `Sky` from `@react-three/drei` and provides basic lighting with `ambientLight`.
-It utilizes `FlightViewController` from `vibe-starter-3d` to wrap the `Player` component, handling flight control logic.
-It also incorporates a `FollowLight` component that dynamically follows the player, enhancing visibility and focus on the player's aircraft.
-It also includes the `Ground` and `FloatingShapes` components to complete the scene.
-As it comes with a pre-configured map and runway, it's highly recommended to use this component as is and avoid modifications unless absolutely necessary. **Very Important Tip: Absolutely do not modify this component when you are first starting out.**
+    - **`Player.tsx`**: Main player component that uses `RigidBodyPlayer` from `vibe-starter-3d` for physics-based player control.
+It handles player registration, bullet firing with cooldown, position tracking, and reset functionality. **Key feature**: Uses `onTriggerEnter` and `onTriggerExit` events to handle player interactions with other objects in the scene (collision detection, area triggers, etc.).
+The component includes a custom `CuboidCollider` for precise collision detection and wraps the `Aircraft` component for visual representation.
+    - **`Experience.tsx`**: Simplified 3D scene component that sets up the core scene elements.
+It configures ambient lighting, creates a sky environment using `Sky` from `@react-three/drei`, and includes the `Player`, `Ground`, and `FloatingShapes` components.
+This component focuses on the essential scene setup without flight control logic, which is now handled by `FlightViewController` in `GameScene.tsx`.
     - **`FloatingShapes.tsx`**: Component generating and managing various 3D shapes floating randomly in the scene.
-    - **`Runway.tsx`**: Component defining and visually representing the ground plane in the 3D space.
-It serves as a runway for the aircraft to gain speed before takeoff.
-Has physical properties.
+    - **`Ground.tsx`**: Component defining and visually representing the ground plane, runway, and scattered objects in the 3D space.
+It includes a sea plane, grass ground, runway with markings, and randomly generated objects (boxes, spheres, cones) scattered across the terrain.
+Has physical properties for collision detection.
     - **`EffectContainer.tsx`**: Container component managing and rendering various visual effects like bullet firing and hit effects.
     - **`effects/`**: Directory containing specific visual effect components.
       - **`Bullet.tsx`**: Component defining the visual representation and individual behavior (movement, collision detection) of bullets fired from the airplane.
       - **`BulletEffectController.tsx`**: Controller component responsible for creating and managing bullet-related effects (e.g., firing, collision).
 (Potential for Object Pooling usage)
       - **`MuzzleFlash.tsx`**: Component representing the muzzle flash effect.
+      - **`Explosion.tsx`**: Component creating explosion and smoke particle effects when bullets hit targets or objects.

   - **`scene/`**: Contains components related to 3D scene setup.

-    - **`GameScene.tsx`**: Sets up the React Three Fiber `Canvas` component (implementing the Pointer Lock feature), utilizes `KeyboardControls` for handling keyboard inputs, configures the physics simulation using the `Physics` component from `@react-three/rapier`, includes the `EffectContainer`, and loads the `Experience` component with `Suspense` to initialize the 3D rendering environment.
+    - **`GameScene.tsx`**: Main game scene component that sets up the complete 3D environment.
+It includes the `StatusDisplay` UI overlay, configures `KeyboardControls` for input handling, sets up the React Three Fiber `Canvas` with pointer lock functionality, configures physics simulation using `@react-three/rapier`, and integrates `FollowLight`, `FlightViewController` from `vibe-starter-3d` for flight control, along with `Experience` and `EffectContainer` components within a `Suspense` wrapper.

   - **`ui/`**: Contains components related to the user interface (UI).
     - **`StatusDisplay.tsx`**: UI component displaying game state information (e.g., airplane speed, altitude) on the screen.